-- Look for anything unusual: Are there any elements in the scene that are confusing, either because they're new to you or because they don't fit your understanding of the period?
-Make a note of these and research them further using other primary or secondary sources. - · Try to identify attitudes, personal points of view 2 Draw a design for the mural, and annotate it to explain or bias: When analysing a scene or work of art, keep the composition, choice of figures, background and in mind that it may not necessarily be an accurate details. representation of what actually happened.
-Remember 3 Conduct research on the swastika symbol (see Source that while a particular artwork or representation 3) to discover its different uses and meanings over might show common people, it was almost certainly commissioned (ordered and paid for) by someone with time.
-For example, swastikas have been found in religious buildings and temples; two Canadian icemoney (such as a king or nobleman) who may have been interested in making things look a certain way for hockey teams in the early 20th century used swastikas their own interests.
+Step 5 Look for anything unusual: Are there any elements in the scene that are confusing, either because they're new to you or because they don't fit your understanding of the period?
+Make a note of these and research them further using other primary or secondary sources.

+Step 6 Try to identify attitudes, personal points of view or bias: When analysing a scene or work of art, keep in mind that it may not necessarily be an accurate representation of what actually happened.
+Remember that while a particular artwork or representation might show common people, it was almost certainly commissioned (ordered and paid for) by someone with money (such as a king or nobleman) who may have been interested in making things look a certain way for their own interests.